Blockchain phones are becoming more popular with the release of every blockchain phone. Thus far we have the Exodus 1, Finney, and the Electroneum.

 What Is A Blockchain Phone?

-A blockchain is a shared and encrypted database which is spread across multiple devices and this database does not have a master copy.
+A blockchain is a shared and encrypted database that is spread across multiple devices and this database does not have a master copy.

 This means that everyone who has access to the database can modify it without having to wait for someone else to finish editing.